irvirty/irvirty/README.md

 👨🏻‍💻 I use HTML, CSS, PHP, MySQL and JavaScript.
 🌱 I’m currently learning JS (JavaScript).
-📁 Almost all projects in one [Repository](https://github.com/irvirty/irvirty.pages.dev).
+📁 Almost all projects in one place: [Repository](https://github.com/irvirty/irvirty.pages.dev).
 ⚡ Fun fact:
 • README.md functions similarly to the main page (index.html) in a repository.
 • Using CSS you can draw something, this is called CSS Art.